What fractional CTO support is and what it is not

 Model 1.
 Advisory and executive decision support

-- Light footprint.
-High leverage.
+- Light footprint with high leverage.

 Model 2.
 Delivery acceleration and modernization

-- Creates momentum through shipped results.
+- Creates momentum through shipped results and tighter leadership control.

 Model 3.
 Interim CTO bridge